 Element.

 The LRMS queue.
 The queue information, per se, is useful just in a local context.
-In a grid environment it is meaningful just when parameters uniquely identifying the grid site is present.
+In a grid environment it is meaningful just when parameters uniquely identifying the grid site are present.

 Multiple Instances of this element MAY be present.
 In case multiple instances of this element are present, the description attribute MUST be used to describe which queue types are reported.